 Core Unified Risk Framework (CURF) developed by Wangen et al., (2018), provides a comprehensive framework of currently available approaches to information security risk assessment (ISRA).
 In their work, they have analysed eleven ISRA methods and have developed a framework for comparing the methods for their completeness.
-The framework assesses the different methods, functional approaches to risk management, i.e., focus on threats, vulnerabilities and often based on risk equations (probabilities and impact).
+The framework assesses the different methods, and functional approaches to risk management, i.e., focusing on threats, and vulnerabilities and often based on risk equations (probabilities and impact).
 Apart from Wangen et al., (2018), other notable studies have looked into ISRA scope and methods (for example, see OCTAVE (Alberts & Dorofee, 2002); FAIR, (Freund, 2015); NIST SP 800-30, (Fenz et al., 2014).

 Though there is considerable coverage in the development and comparison of different ISRA methods, there are a few drawbacks that are common in the approaches.
-Firstly, as a common theme is many of the approaches are dependent on the estimation of probabilities, this is a complex system and in systems where there is a lack of historical data is difficult to estimate.
+Firstly, considered as a common theme in many of the approaches are dependent on the estimation of probabilities, this is a complex system and in systems where there is a lack of historical data is difficult to estimate.
 The methods are not explicit in how to obtain quantitative probabilities.
 Secondly, in the observed methods, the description of risks is poor, if the risk knowledge is inadequate, then it limits the predictive power of the approach (Wangen et al., 2018).
 Thirdly, the approaches rely on properties and a predefined set of criteria, the approaches are top-down and miss the contextual factors that can contribute to complexity and uncertainty.
 The approaches lack a bottom-up philosophy, trying to connect to factors and contexts that reflect true uncertainties and risk knowledge.
 Finally, the more important limitation of the methods observed is the lack of importance given to human motivational elements and judgments in the context of cyber risks (Wangen et al., 2018).

 In our study of cyber risks in the context of online retailing SMEs, the use of the abovementioned approaches has drawbacks, firstly it has been noted that SMEs have poor risk awareness/ knowledge, especially in cyber risks (Osborn & Simpson, 2017; Ponsard & Grandclaudon, 2019) and in general higher-order risk management approaches (Gao et al., 2013).
 Probability-based data and historical data to support the above approaches are difficult to obtain in SME contexts.
-Small and micro-businesses are usually owner-led and the informal operating environment may not truly capture intentions, judgments and decision making and its impact on risk assessment (Falkner & Hiebl, 2015).
+Small and micro-businesses are usually owner-led and the informal operating environment may not truly capture intentions, judgments and decision-making and its impact on risk assessment (Falkner & Hiebl, 2015).
 To overcome this difficulty and to develop a holistic picture of cyber risks of e-tailing SMEs, we examined the literature for cyber risk classification in general and more specifically of SMEs.
 In their study of e-business firms, Beck et al., (2002) have classified cyber risks along the traditional lines of strategy, operational, legal and financial domains.
 The work was conceptual and lacked empirical verification on the classification of risks.
 Similarly, Scott (2004) has developed a classification scheme for e-business risks.
 The classification framework is developed along the dimensions of policy, strategy and operations.
 In developing the classification framework, Scott (2004) has identified sixteen different e-business risks and has grouped them along the areas of policy, strategy and operations based on empirical evidence.